Anaphylaxis is a severe allergic reaction. It can be life threatening. It needs to be treated right away.

 - Warmth or redness of skin

-- Nausea, vomiting, cramping, diarrhea, or abdominal pain
+- Nausea, vomiting, cramping, diarrhea, or belly pain

 - Loss of consciousness